PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Abstract

 \section{Abstract}

 Proteins move and deform to ensure their biological functions.
 Despite significant progress in protein structure prediction, approximating conformational ensembles at physiological conditions remains a fundamental open problem.
 This paper presents a novel perspective on the problem by directly targeting continuous compact representations of protein motions inferred from sparse experimental observations.
 We develop a task-specific loss function enforcing data symmetries, including scaling and permutation operations.
 Our method PETIMOT (Protein sEquence and sTructure-based Inference of MOTions) leverages transfer learning from pre-trained protein language models through an SE(3)-equivariant graph neural network.
-When trained and evaluated on the Protein Data Bank, PETIMOT shows superior performance in time and accuracy, capturing protein dynamics, particularly large/slow conformational changes, compared to state-of-the-art flow-matching approaches and traditional physics-based models.
+When trained and evaluated on the Protein Data Bank, PETIMOT shows superior performance in time and accuracy, capturing protein dynamics, particularly large/slow conformational changes, compared to state-of-the-art diffusion and flow-matching approaches, as well as traditional physics-based models.
+Our code and protocols are available at \url{https://github.com/PhyloSofS-Team/PETIMOT}.